 For any given collection of objects there is a single concept that captures them all:

-,x1,x2…xn Y Yx1 ˄ Yx2… Yxn
+x1,x2…xn Y Yx1 ˄ Yx2… Yxn

-At its basic level, this principle is simple and trivial, since every object is an object, i.e. "something," and therefore it is captured by the Big Concept (marked UK below), that constitutes the concept of "something" (as expounded below).
+At its basic level, this principle is simple and trivial, since every object is an object, i.e. ‟something,” and therefore it is captured by the Big Concept (marked as UK below), which constitutes the concept of ‟something” (as expounded below).
 However, I wish to argue for a stronger principle, which I will name the rule of universal conceptualization:

-,x1,x2…xn Y (YUK) Yx1 ˄ zx2… zxn
+x1,x2…xn Y (YUK) Yx1 ˄ zx2… zxn

 This principle states that any collection of objects (in a finite number) has a concept that captures them in addition to the Big Concept.
-For the time being we will accept this rule as an axiom, but later on (Chap. ###) I will prove it.
+For the time being we will accept this rule as an axiom, but later (Chap.
+3) I will prove it.

 Is this also the case with infinite collections?
-Presumably yes, since the graph could have been extended cyclically a finite number of times; but this requires further study, which is not to be done here.
-Lacking a compelling proof that it is infinite, I will hold the default that it is not.
+Presumably so, since the graph could have been extended cyclically a finite number of times; but this requires further study, which is not to be done here.
+Lacking a compelling proof that it is true for infinite collections, I will hold as a default that it is not.

-In predicate logic we mark the predicate with a capital letter and the terms in small letters, usually after the predicate, with a comma separating between multiple terms.
-In the older system of notation they used to write the first term before the predicate and the others after it.
-In our concept calculus, when we want to build a sentence of the traditional form we will mark the first term, "the subject term," before the predicate (at its left side), then we will write the predication mark , then will come the predicate, and if there are other terms we will add indexes after the commas, with upper indexes that mark the order of the coming terms within the predicate.
-Thus, the mark ,¹ will be named "first comma"; the mark ,² - "second comma"; ,³ - "third comma", and so on.
+In predicate logic we mark the predicate with a capital letter and the terms in small letters, usually after the predicate, with a comma separating multiple terms.
+In the older system of notation, the first term was written before the predicate and the others after it.
+In our concept calculus, when we want to build a sentence of the traditional form we will mark the first term, ‟the subject term,” before the predicate (at its left side), then we will write the predication mark , then will come the predicate, and if there are other terms we will add indexes after the commas, with upper indexes that mark the order of the coming terms within the predicate.
+Thus, the mark ,¹ will be named ‟first comma,‟ the mark ,² ‟second comma,‟ the mark ,³ ‟third comma,‟ and so on.

-However, this notation is a little cumbersome and a little confusing; not always is it easy to see if the number of the index refers to the comma or to the letter that precedes it.
-Therefore when we know that the number of terms is not higher than three – as is usually the case – we may, for the purpose of convenience, replace the above notation with a simpler one: Instead of ,¹ - we will write a semicolon (;), instead of ,² - we will write a double comma (,,), and instead of ,³ - a triple comma (,,,).
-(Admittedly, I could use a single comma for the first comma, but I would like to preserve the single comma's traditional role as denoting alternatives).
+However, this notation is a little cumbersome and a little confusing; it is not always easy to see if the number of the index refers to the comma or to the letter that precedes it.
+Therefore when we know that the number of terms is not greater than three – as is usually the case – we may, for the purpose of convenience, replace the above notation with a simpler one: instead of ,¹ we will write a semicolon (;), instead of ,² we will write a double comma (,,), and instead of ,³ a triple comma (,,,).
+(Admittedly, I could use a single comma for the first comma, but I would like to preserve the single comma’s traditional role of denoting alternatives).
 Since this is a different notation for the very same thing, we will keep calling these alternate marks first, second and third comma, respectively.
-When we want to denote variables of comma numbers we will mark the indexes with tiny n or m, according to the mathematical convention.
+When we want to denote variables of comma numbers we will mark the indexes with a tiny n or m, according to the mathematical convention.

-In the spirit of the above we are now able to state the Rule of Predicative Structure.
-According to this rule, every sentence in concept calculus has the following structure or an equivalent thereof:
+In the spirit of the above we are now able to state the rule of predicative structure.
+According to this rule, every sentence in the concept calculus has the following structure or an equivalent thereof:

 xy,¹…,²…,³…